-Every LMS provides a different set of features metrics, you must choose the ones that suit your requirements the most.
+Every LMS provides a different set of features and metrics; you must choose the ones that suit your requirements the most.

 1. Track the course completion rate with LMS metrics.

 The LMS you use must be able to track the user’s course completion rate and learning progress.
-With the metrics you will be able to know if the course designed by you is comprehensive to your employees.
-If you see your employee’s facing difficulty in the course completion, there may be multiple reasons for it like course out of their skillsets, difficult language or less engaging.
-If the employees are easily getting the course completed, it might result in boredom and employees may lose interest from the course.
+With the metrics, you will be able to know if the course you designed is comprehensive for your employees.
+If you see your employees having difficulty completing courses, there may be multiple reasons for it, like courses that are outside of their skill sets, courses with difficult language, or courses that are less engaging.
+If the employees are easily getting the course completed, it might result in boredom, and the employees may lose interest in the course.

 2. Check employees’ proficiency with LMS Metrics

-The ultimate goal for any training program is enhancing the proficiency of the employee.
-Hence, it is important that your LMS contributes for the same.
+The ultimate goal of any training program is to enhance the proficiency of the employee.
+Hence, it is important that your LMS contribute to the same.
 Your LMS must be able to track down the knowledge pace of the employees before taking up the course and after that.
 This is facilitated by the assessments and quizzes available.
 After each assessment, collect the employees’ results and then arrange them to get a conclusion for the total progress.

 3. Your eLearning course evaluation

-One of the most important features of the Learning Management System is the evaluation.
-After every course, your employees will be able to give your course ratings so you know what you have to alter in the content.
+One of the most important features of the Learning Management System is evaluation.
+Your employees will be able to give you course ratings after each course, letting you know what you need to change in the content.
 You will be able to get real-time feedback to improve your courses for your employees.

-You will get to know answers to all your questions.
-For instance, do they need to change anything in the course, how do they feel about the course, will they recommend it to someone etc.
+You will get the answers to all your questions.
+For instance, do they need to change anything in the course?
+How do they feel about the course?
+Will they recommend it to someone, etc.?

 4. Calculate your ROI with LMS Metrics

-When you have all the figures, compare these both, the difference between both will be your return on investment.
+When you have all the figures, compare them both, the difference between them will be your return on investment.

 5. Employees can review your manager or instructor

-The learners may be satisfied with the curriculum you have built up but what about the instructors or managers delivering the course?
-With LMS, you can take the employees reviews for the manager or the instructor appointed for the course.
+The learners may be satisfied with the curriculum you have built, but what about the instructors or managers delivering the course?
+With LMS, you can take the employees’ reviews to the manager or the instructor appointed for the course.
 You can get help from anonymous forms or questionnaires that will help you understand what your audience actually wants.